nytud/emdeppy/README.md

 It is recommended to use the program as the part of [_e-magyar_ language processing framework](https://github.com/dlt-rilmta/emtsv).

-If all columns are already exists one can use `emdeptest.py` with the unified [xtsv CLI API](https://github.com/dlt-rilmta/xtsv#command-line-interface).
+If all columns are already exists one can use `python3 -m emdeppy` with the unified [xtsv CLI API](https://github.com/dlt-rilmta/xtsv#command-line-interface).

 When `--maxlen [n: Int > 0]` is supplied only sentences with at least n tokens are parsed longer ones get `_` for all fields.